markwmuller/SwissWatchFace/info.md

 You can also invert black / white colors for a darker watch face.
 Toggle anti-aliasing in the settings; might use less power with anti-aliasing "off", but won't look as nice.

-There is currently no display of date, notifications, steps, etc.
+There is currently no display of notifications, battery, etc.

 #  What’s New (Optional) (Maximum 4,000 Characters)
 V0.1 -- Added Anti-aliasing, which will give a much nicer display.
 This only works on newer watches, I think.